Dubshott/p4-slackbots/README.md

 # 3. API
 1. Using the pokemon search bar, you can pull any pokemons json data from our API
 2. In our API section, there is an endpoint from p4-fish, where if a specific user is selected on the drop down menu, you are able to see their ideal weather conditions stored from a specific day

+In addition to this API with the other team, our main project, the pokedex, is based off the API, Pokeapi.
+More information on how this actually works in the "Deployment" section.

 # 4. Deployment